-The highest quality olive oil was also made using only the first milling/pressing of the olives.
-When olives are milled what exits is technically olive juice because there is a large percentage of water within olives.
+The highest quality oil was also made using only the first pressing of the olives.
+When olives are milled what exits is technically juice because there is a large percentage of water within the fruit.
 This first ‘oil’ was considered the best and would be kept separate.

 Why Do We Still Say First Cold Pressed?

 A lot of brands still use the term first cold pressed because it’s good for marketing.
 After the 1960s the olive oil industry experienced an industrial revolution of sorts.

 Mills became completely mechanized as brands, such as Pieralisi, started making leaps and bounds with the creation of commercialized decanters and shortly after, the centrifuge.